apainintheneck/homebrew-dev-utils/README.md

 Example: brew branch-compare --quiet -- deps --installed

-Warning: This command uses git functions on the main brew repo.
+Warning: This command runs git commands on the main brew repo.
 To be safe avoid running other brew commands simultaneously.

       --ignore-errors              Continue diff when a command returns a